 It would be nice if Honeycomb had included some swappable heads for each of the throttles.
 Though the included black, blue, and red layout is easy to work with, more customization options would’ve been a pleasant addition.
 Especially because the top of each throttle is the point at which your hand will be making most contact with the unit, and so those throttles are at heightened risk for the forces of wear-and-tear.

 Honeycomb makes their equipment to be as universally adaptable as possible.
 In basically any simulation that doesn’t require special proprietary equipment, you ought to be able to find full compatibility with the Bravo Throttle Quadrant.
-That includes both the Windows and PC platform.
+That includes both the Windows and Mac platform.

 Similar to most Honeycomb equipment, these controls include their own mounting bracket.
 The bracket is compatible with both Honeycomb and Saitek equipment.
 Though the bracket is really nothing special, if you’re trying to stick the Quadrant on a faux cockpit or the topside of a desk, it can serve the purpose with distinction.